 Each year the Minnesota Department of Natural Resources (DNR) receives a number of questions regarding the placement of restrictions on lakes and rivers.
 With over 800,000 boats registered in Minnesota, some conflicts can be expected in the years to come.
 This information is designed to address the most frequently asked questions regarding this process - called "water surface use management" (WSUM) or "water surface use zoning."
 The goal of surface use management is to enhance the recreational use, safety, and enjoyment of lakes and rivers and to preserve them as natural resources of the state.

 All water surface use management starts at the local unit of government - town, city or county, depending upon where the lake or river is located.
 Any ordinances proposed by the local unit of government must have a hearing and be approved by the DNR before they can go into effect.
 To improve the process, any local unit of government that is contemplating restrictions should contact the DNR as soon as possible at the address or phone number listed below for a packet that will assist them in the completion of the required information before submission to the Department.
-The DNR can also provide assistance in finding technical information as well as in drafting ordinance language.

 There are a number of steps to follow when considering surface use restrictions - observation, planning, and monitoring the outcome are important.
 One of the things to consider is that there may already be a state law or rule on the books to handle a specific problem and no additional restrictions may be needed - you may want to check with the local DNR conservation officer or county sheriff's department first.
 If surface use zoning is the answer, the following should be considered when looking at any of the options listed below: